jordanbonilla/OnlineVoting/README.md

 3. Avery House glory.

 # Summary:
 This framework interfaces Google surveys with Python for a clean front end and back end.
 The voting system uses the IRV (instnt runoff voting) strategy.
-The workflow can be summarazed as:
+The workflow can be summarized as:

 1. Manually create a Google survey and link it to a Google spreadsheet.
 Enter the link to the survey into the Python script.